Monthly Archives: November 2009

 Once we realized my medication levels were far too high, my doctor and I worked together to find a lower dose that worked.
 It took a while, but I eventually enjoyed one beautiful week where I was myself again.
 No nasty temper, no irritability, same sense of humor, same loving outlook, and same joy I’d always known.
 This was short-lived, because the medication I was on was under attack by the FDA and was no longer available.
 I was able to find a replacement, but the formula is not the same.
 This resulted in having far too little medication.
-I therefore went from being severely hyperthyroidic to being severely hypothyroidic within the span of a few short weeks.
+I therefore went from being severely hyperthyroid to being severely hypothyroid within the span of a few short weeks.

-What I’m experiencing now can’t even be described with the word “exhaustion,” because it includes an energy void physically, mentally and emotionally.
-The one good thing that resulted from this is that my patience in traffic is greatly improved because I even drive slower than normal.
+What I’m experiencing now can’t even be described with the word “exhaustion,” because it is a sucking energy void physically, mentally and emotionally.
+One good thing that resulted from this is that my patience in traffic is greatly improved because I drive slower than normal.
 In addition to that, my heart beat has dropped more than 30 beats per minute, I could sleep 24 hours a day and still be tired, I have overwhelming brain fog, and my body is not digesting the food I eat.
 This is because hypothyroidism has substantially slowed everything in my body, including circulation, digestion, nerve conductivity, metabolism, etc. I should add that the one thing that has not slowed down is weight gain, resulting in my current resemblance to the Michelin Man.
 I’m currently waiting on test results to find out how we can adjust my meds to get things back in balance.
 Unfortunately, in spite of using many natural remedies to help my thyroid gland continue healing itself, this is one case where a prescription med is required.
 Having to wait for my MD to make that decision is tough, but necessary.

 Until then, I’m off to try on more tents.
 Have a blessed night!